hackerspacepp/raspbian-time-lapse/README.md

 * Camera should be hung from the top of the window or ceiling.

 ## Problems
-* Unable to rotate image on-the-fly.
-Camera needs to be oriented top-down (vertical and horizontal flip possible).
 * Need hi-quality Wifi Dongle, connectivity to file-system while capturing is very slow (Solved).
 * Crontab not an option, resolution too low (minutes).